jtran12/TeA/doc/phase1/Test.md

 Continuous integration will help by also providing revertible checkpoints in case of failure.

 As well as the aforementioned notes, every member of the group must do a complete build and run (and pass) all unit tests before committing changes.
-Integration tests will be ran automatically on travis when it detects a new commit
+Integration tests will be ran automatically on Travis when it detects a new commit.